Parent Gym, the philanthropic arm of Mind Gym PLC, (“we") are committed to protecting and respecting your privacy.

 6.1.1. to one of our group undertakings to which section 4.2.1 applies; or

 6.1.2.
 To a processor acting on our behalf which is either (i) within the EEA, or (ii) in a country that the European Union has decided has adequate data protection laws in place, or (iii) has provided appropriate data protection safeguards of the sort approved by the European Union and provide effective rights and remedies for you.

 6.2.
-All information you provide to us is stored on our secure servers.
 Where we have given you (or where you have chosen) a password which enables you to access certain parts of our sites, you are responsible for keeping this password confidential, and for all use made of your account with such password.
 We ask you not to share a password with anyone.